fractalide/fractalide/components/README.md

 ```
 ![Image Alt](https://raw.githubusercontent.com/fractalide/fractalide/master/doc/images/subnet_ex13.png)

-The component and contract names, i.e.: `${maths_boolean_nand}` seem long and irritating.
+The component and contract names, i.e.: `${maths_boolean_nand}` are too long!
 Fractalide uses a hierarchical naming scheme.
 So you can find the `maths_boolean_not` component by going to the [maths/boolean/not](./maths/boolean/not/default.nix) directory.
 The same logic applies to the contracts.
+The whole goal of this is to avoid name collisions and yet be able to have potentially hundreds to thousands of components.

 Explanation of the subnet: